weltgeischt/recipes/homemade_energy_gel.rst

    *  just try adding a bit of lemon juice or aroma stuff you find at the baking section

-   *  replace a bit of the water with juice (orange?) or green tea??? or lemonade?
+   *  replace a bit of the water with juice (orange?) or green tea??? or lemonade?, beer?!

    *  just do it without flavor!